Aryan10N/SwapShelf/README.md

 requests, request management, and a review system—all built using Flutter and Dart with Firebase handling authentication, database, and cloud messaging.
 By making textbooks and other reading materials more accessible and affordable, this app promotes resource-sharing and collaboration among students within the college campus.
-It's not just a convenience tool—it’s a step toward building a helpful, sustainable student community.
+It's not just a convenience tool—it's a step toward building a helpful, sustainable student community.